 Peanut Butter Cookies

-- Beat together butter, sugars, egg, vanilla, peanut butter, baking soda and salt until creamy, 1 to 2 minutes.
+- Beat together butter, sugars, egg, vanilla, peanut butter, baking soda, and salt until creamy, 1 to 2 minutes.
 Scrape down the bowl with a silicone spatula.
 Add flour.
 Beat on low just until combined, 1 to 2 minutes.

 - Scoop out cookie dough using a heaping tablespoon cookie scoop.
-Roll cookie dough into a ball and roll ball in granulated sugar.
+Roll cookie dough into a ball and roll the ball in granulated sugar.
 Place on prepared cookie sheet; flatten slightly with fingertips.
 (See Tips 2 and 3)

 - Bake in a preheated 350°F oven for 12 to 14 minutes or until the edges just start to brown.
 Remove from oven and make spider cookies as described below.